|U.S. players taken No. 1 and 2 in NHL draft for first time|

 Even before the first pick was made, it was a busy day for many teams.

-- The Toronto Maple Leafs dealt three draft picks - including one from Friday's first round - to San Jose for goalie Vesa Toskala and forward Mark Bell.
+- The Toronto Maple Leafs dealt three draft picks - possibly one from Friday's first round - for goalie Vesa Toskala and forward Mark Bell.

 ``We're very happy with the way things worked out,'' Leafs vice president and general manager John Ferguson said.